two-trick-pony-NL/Django_AWS_Lightsail_Template/readme.md

 # Django Project Deployment on AWS LightSail Containers via GitHub Actions

-This guide will walk you through setting up and deploying your Django project on AWS LightSail containers using GitHub Actions.
-This deployment strategy offers super easy deployment, high scalability, and eliminates the hassle of managing servers.
+## Why:
+Setting up django for production is hard!
+Using this template will give you a easy deployment that comes out of the box with:
+- 🐳 Container service (Easily scale both horizontally and vertically in AWS lightsail)
+- 🌎 Nginx reverse proxy integrated with uwsgi no set up required
+- 🗂 S3 file storage configured out of the box ready to use in django
+- 🤐 Environment secrets tucked away in your repository secrets (so easy to collaborate)
+- 🏎 From code commit to deployed in less than 5 minutes
+- 🤑 Serverless deployment for < $7 per month

+# Installation

-## Prerequisites packages installed
+## Prerequisites and testing locally
 - [ ] Have Python3 installed
 - [ ] run `brew install mysql` - in case you have don't have this
 - [ ] run `pip3 install -r requirements.txt` to get all requirements for template
+- [ ] fill in the `core/.env` file with your app's details
+- [ ] run `python3 manage.py runserver` to check if the app is working on your local machine

 ## Prerequisites hosting

 Before you start, make sure you have the following prerequisites:

-- Clone this repository to your own Github account
+- Clone this repository to your own Github account - so we can leverage github actions
 - AWS account with LightSail service enabled and a container service explicitly called `djangoapp` - the build script depends on your app having this name.
 You can update it later by using find and replace and rebuilding your containers.

 ## Steps

 ### 1. Configure AWS LightSail Container Service
 - Log in to your AWS Management Console.
 - Navigate to the LightSail container.
-- Create a container service and configure it based on your project requirements.
+- Create a container service and name it `djangoapp` and pick a region you desire.
-- Note the name of your service (you'll need it later)
 - Note the region of your service
-- Write down your `service name` and your `region`

 ### 2. Set Up AWS Access Credentials